Lme20/da/terminology.md

 ## Average Case
 In algorithm analysis, specifically complexity of an algorithm, the average of the costs for all problem instances of a given input size n.
 If not all problem instances have equal probability of occurring, then the average case must be calculated using a weighted average that is specified with the problem (for example, every input may be equally likely).
 Every input size n has its own average case.
 We never consider the average case as removed from input size.

+## Basic operation
+A basic operation must have the property that its time to complete does not depend on the particular values of its operands.
+Adding or comparing two integer variables are examples of basic operations in most programming languages.

 ## Call Stack
 Known also as execution stack.
 A stack that stores the function call sequence and the return address for each function.

+## Size
+Size is often the number of inputs processed.
+For example, when comparing sorting algorithms the size of the problem is typically measured by the number of records to be sorted.